How IC-DISC Tax Structure Can Lower Federal Taxes on Export Income

 A typical example involves a U.S. manufacturer exporting machinery abroad.
 By setting up an IC-DISC, the company pays deductible commissions to the DISC based on its export sales.
 The DISC’s income is later distributed to shareholders as qualified dividends, effectively lowering the overall tax rate on those profits.

-Yes, despite changes in tax legislation, the IC-DISC remains the only statutory export incentive available today.
-It continues to provide substantial tax benefits for qualifying U.S. exporters, especially for closely-held businesses looking to reduce tax liabilities on export profits.
+Yes.
+Despite changes in tax legislation, the IC-DISC remains the only statutory export incentive available today.
+It continues to provide substantial tax benefits for qualifying U.S. exporters, especially for closely-held businesses looking to reduce tax liabilities on export profits in the 2026 landscape.

 For more in-depth answers to these and other questions, be sure to visit our complete IC-DISC FAQ page.